kwikius/mixer_lang/README.md

 created by reading a script file.
 The script uses a simple intuitive language.
 Currently the mixer works as a sim on a Linux PC, using an FrSky Taranis as Joystick input.

 The script consists of statements and a mixer function.
-For example (to keep it simple, for a rudder only glider)
+For example (to keep it simple), for a rudder only glider.

-(N.B defining valid input and output ranges is TODO)

 ```
 x = 0.5;